The KCACTF/LORT ASPIRE Leadership Fellows Program

 To apply for the fellowship, applicants will:

-- Participate with candidate’s school in an ACTF regional festival and its Arts Administration Program (where offered).
+- Participate with candidate’s school in an KCACTF regional festival and its Arts Administration Program (where offered).

 - Participate in workshops or panels led by LORT representatives and/or guest artists at the regional festival.